rackerlabs/support-how-to/content/rackspace-email/rackspace-email-password-recovery-faq.md

 Following are some frequently asked questions and answers about this feature.

+### How do I update my phone number?

+1. Log in to your Webmail account at [apps.rackspace.com](https://apps.rackspace.com).
+2. In the top-right corner, click the account's username and then select **Update Phone**.
+3. Enter your phone number then click **Save**.

+After your phone number has been updated, you will receive a six digit verification code confirming your number.
+Your phone number will only be used for security purposes.

 ### How do I change my Rackspace Email password if I forgot it?

 On your Webmail login page, click the **Forgot Password** link to change